 - Paid ads.
 Use platforms like Google Ads to reach customers.
 Typically, you pay for each click your ad receives.
 Retargeting ads are also a super valuable option — they display your information to people who have already visited your site and are therefore interested in what you have to offer.

 - Social media.
 Create accounts on platforms like Facebook, Instagram, YouTube, and Twitter.
 Regularly update your feed with new, valuable content and occasionally mix in sales offers.
-You can also publish paid ads on your social media accounts.
+You can also publish paid ads on the multiple social media accounts you manage.

 - Search engine optimization.
 Search engine optimization (SEO) is a strategy designed to get your website in front of people who are actively searching for keywords related to your online courses.
 While there are a variety of things that go into optimizing your site, regularly creating high-quality blog content is a big factor.